Skip to content

 Returns:

-Count of occurrences of the word.
+Total count of occurrences of the word across all strings.

 """